Dictator: Usage in formal titles

-Criticism
+As a term of abuse

+In modern times the word dictator is often applied to leaders who engage in or promote antidemocratic policies, or attempt to establish a repressive regime by force.
+In the 21st century, the heads of various countries that have undergone democratic backsliding have been referred to as dictators.

 The usage of the term dictator in western media has been criticized by the left-leaning organization Fairness & Accuracy in Reporting as "Code for Government We Don't Like".
 According to them, leaders that would generally be considered authoritarian but are allied with the United States such as Paul Biya or Nursultan Nazarbayev are rarely referred to as "dictators", while leaders of countries opposed to U.S. policy such as Nicolás Maduro or Bashar al-Assad have the term applied to them much more liberally.